An Inexact Conditional Gradient Method for Constrained Bilevel Optimization: Additional Experiments

-Recall the toy example problem stated in \eqref{ex:toy}.
+We set the target $x_0 = (2,2)$ and choose starting points as $\theta_0 = (0,0)$ and $\lambda_0 = \mathbf{1}_4/4$.
 We implemented our proposed method and compared it with SBFW \cite{akhtar2022projection}.
-It should be noted that in the SBFW method, they used a biased estimation for $(\nabla_{yy}g(\lambda,\theta))^{-1}=(A^\top A)^{-1}$ whose bias is upper bounded by $\frac{2}{\mu_g}$ (see \cite{ghadimi2018approximation}[Lemma 3.2]).
-Figure~\ref{fig:toy2} illustrates the iteration trajectories of both methods for $\mu_g = 0.1$ and $K=10^3$ in which we also included SBFW method whose Hessian inverse matrix is explicitly provided in the algorithm.
+It should be noted that in the SBFW method, they used a biased estimation for $[\nabla^2_{yy}g(\lambda,\theta)]^{-1}=(A^\top A)^{-1}$ whose bias is upper bounded by $\frac{2}{\mu_g}$ (see Lemma 3.2 in \cite{ghadimi2018approximation}).
+Figure~\ref{fig:toy1} illustrates the iteration trajectories of both methods for $\mu_g = 1$ and $K=10^2$.
 The step-sizes for both methods are selected as suggested by their theoretical analysis.
-In Figure~\ref{fig:toy1}, we observed that our method converges to the optimal solution while SBFW fails to converge.
-This situation for SBFW exacerbates with smaller values of $\mu_g$.
-Moreover, it can be observed in Figure~\ref{fig:toy2} that despite incorporating the Hessian inverse matrix in the SBFW method, the algorithm's effectiveness is compromised by excessively conservative step-sizes, as dictated by the theoretical result.
+We observe that our method converges to the optimal solution while SBFW fails to converge.
+This situation for SBFW exacerbates for smaller values of $\mu_g$.

+Fig.~\ref{fig:toy2} illustrates the iteration trajectories of both methods for $\mu_g = 0.1$ and $K=10^3$ in which we also included SBFW method whose Hessian inverse matrix is explicitly provided in the algorithm.
+The step-sizes for both methods are selected as suggested by their theoretical analysis.
+Despite incorporating the Hessian inverse matrix in the SBFW method, the algorithm's effectiveness is compromised by excessively conservative step-sizes, as dictated by the theoretical result.
 Consequently, the algorithm fails to converge to the optimal point effectively.
 Regarding this issue, we tune their step-sizes, i.e., scale the parameter $\delta$ and $\eta$ in their method by a factor of 5 and 0.1, respectively.
-By tuning the parameters we can see in Figure~\ref{fig:toy3} that the SBFW with Hessian inverse matrix algorithm has a better performance and converges to the optimal solution.
+By tuning the parameters we can see in Fig.~\ref{fig:toy3} that the SBFW with Hessian inverse matrix algorithm has a better performance and converges to the optimal solution.
 In fact, using the Hessian inverse as well as tuning the step-sizes their method converges to the optimal solution while our method always shows a consistent and robust behavior.

-\subsection{Matrix completion with denoising}
+\subsection{Matrix Completion with Denoising}